Nicholas-nops/Filter-JS/README.md

 #Filter JS

-### This is a filter develop using JavaScript to filter developers
+### This is a filter developed using JavaScript to filter developers

 # Objectives
 * Improve handling with arrays